James Mitchell

 When to Adjust Timing (Instead of Switching Products)

 If you notice mild improvement but not enough, adjust timing first (for example, move from late evening to morning) before switching products.
-Otherwise, you may mistake “bad routine fit” for “bad product.”
+Otherwise, you may mistake "bad routine fit" for "bad product."
+For more on ingredient timing and mechanisms, read about saw palmetto benefits for prostate health and beta-sitosterol for prostate support.

 Common Mistakes Men Make